DJTouchette/annihilation_of_the_shadow_darkness_sega_13/README.md

 If you use any packages please add them to the package.json by doing "npm install [package name] --save".

-For easy updating "npm install -g nodemon" then "nodeman index.js".
+For easy updating "npm install -g nodemon" then "nodemon index.js".
 Refreshes server when you change it, so you dont have to!

 Let's break shit.